 - The need for supplementary irrigation fell by 50%.

-c) In tropical climate we observed
+c) In a tropical climate we observed

 - In maize there was a huge leap in productivity, which increased from 1 to 4 ton/ha, by the application of FBWS (fragmented branch wood shavings) Acacia auriculiformes, Tectona grandis, Gliricidia sepium, Senna siamea, Azadirachta indica.